tefter/guides/content/billing-pricing/_index.en.md

 #### Billing Day

+The billing day is the same as the day you start your subscription.

+Example:

 If you subscribe to a monthly plan on September 7th, you are billed on the 7th of every month after that.

 #### Refunds